Ostheer/IBM4610_bot/README.md

 I had an old crappy Windows Tablet lying around collecting dust, so I repurposed it.

-Now it's a crappy tablet printing Word 2003 documents via Telegram Running Windows XP via Virtualbox in OpenBox on Arch Linux!
+Now it's a crappy tablet printing Word 2003 documents via Telegram Running Windows XP in Virtualbox on Arch Linux!

 | The printer | The tablet |